denis-ev/VivumLab/docs/dev/Developer-Tips.md

 `bug` - is for bugs. :)
-`chore` - describes necessary, though possibly annoying changes `cleanup` - cleaning or consolidating code `documentation` - improvements or additions to documentation `duplicate` - labels something as it previously exists.
+`chore` - describes necessary, though possibly annoying changes `cleanup` - cleaning or consolidating code `documentation` - improvements or changes to documentation `duplicate` - labels something as it previously exists.
 The core team will review these, regularly `enhancement` - new feature or request; not necessarily relating to a service `future release` - this should only be used by the Core team